 Are Robo Advisors Worth It?

 To elaborate further, Robo Advisors are worth using if you would like the following services.
-Many Robo Advisors are tuned for the optimal tax-loss harvesting, which saves you money.
-They are also optimized for automatic portfolio rotation & adjustment based on your risk and preferences, which saves you a lot of time.
+Many Robo Advisors are tuned for optimal tax-loss harvesting, which saves you money.
+They are also optimized for automatic portfolio rotation & adjustment based on your risk and preferences, saving you a lot of time.
 They also provide low-cost access to ETF’s & Mutual Funds, thus reducing trading costs.
 Some Robo Advisors offer model portfolios to socially responsible investing or gender-specific demands, saving you time researching the companies you want to invest in.

 Also, a Robo Advisor has no emotional attachment to a particular investment.
 Thus, it could sell a money-losing favorite faster.
 Hence, the lack of a human touch can be a good thing for investments.

-In contrast, many people value a relationship with an advisor and the insight he or she can bring.
+In contrast, many people value a relationship with an advisor and the insight they can bring.
 Therefore, your investment style can determine if a Robo Advisor will work for you.

 Thus, there are many advantages to Robo Advisors.
 In particular, Robo Advisors can offer small investors a higher level of service at a lower price.
 On the other hand, robo investment is a new field with many risks.
 Thus, research Robo Advisors carefully before you entrust one with your money.